oaurbanov/pronounce_bend/README.md

 # pronounce_bend

-backend of the pronounce app.
+Backend of the pronounce app.
 It uses AI algorithms for evaluating the match between 2 samples of the same word (audio files)